Multiple sclerosis (MS)

 Progression and prognosis of multiple sclerosis

 Multiple sclerosis (MS) is a chronic disease, which means that it is usually permanent.
 However, early diagnosis and consistent treatment as well as the above-mentioned measures have a favorable effect on the disease, and it is now possible to prevent severe disabilities in most cases.
-To this end, it is important, especially at the beginning, to consistently monitor the progress and select and adapt the treatment accordingly.
+It is therefore important, especially at the beginning, to consistently monitor the course of the disease and start suitable treatment at an early stage.

 There are three main forms of multiple sclerosis:

-• In relapsing-remitting multiple sclerosis, symptoms suddenly appear within a few days.
-These last for several days to weeks and usually disappear completely.
-The average interval between relapses is six months to three years.
+• In relapsing-remitting multiple sclerosis, symptoms (“relapses”) occur suddenly within a few days.
+These often last for several days to weeks and usually disappear completely.
+The interval between episodes is very variable and can range from months to years.

 • In the case of primary chronic progressive multiple sclerosis, the symptoms develop gradually but progress steadily.
 There are no acute relapses with this form of the disease.